eladiomejias/Python/README.md

 # Python

-## In this repo are some Python codes made with Python 2.7 / Python 3.2 :snake:
+## In this repo are some Python codes made with Python 2.7 / Python 3.2

 ---